Sukanya807/MODE_SQL_Challenge/README.md

 # SQL_Mode_Challenge

+## Purpose

-This repository contains the solutions of the SQL challenge questions by Mode
+This repository contains the solutions of all the SQL challenge questions by Mode.
+The challenge questions have been divided into three parts - Beginner , Intermediate and Advanced.